LuisScoccola/shapediscover/README.md

 ![Alt text](https://github.com/LuisScoccola/shapediscover/blob/main/docs/figures/MNIST_nerve.png)

-The output cover on the left, and UMAP's two-dimensional projection on the right, for comparison.
+The output of ShapeDiscover on the left, and UMAP's two-dimensional projection on the right, for comparison.

 ## Authors